 -Xgc:concurrentScavenge), which aims to minimize the time spent in stop-the-world pauses by collecting nursery garbage in parallel with running application threads.
 This mode can be enabled with hardware-based support and software-based support.

-Hardware-based support: (Linux on IBM Z® and z/OS®) This mode works on the IBM z14™ mainframe system with the Guarded Storage (GS) Facility.
+Hardware-based support: (Linux on IBM Z® and z/OS®) This mode works on the IBM z14™ and later mainframe system with the Guarded Storage (GS) Facility.
 The GS Facility provides hardware-based support to detect when potentially stale references to objects are accessed by an application.
 This means that the garbage collector can start processing objects in parts of the heap without halting an application because the GS Facility is on hand to spot accesses to an object and send a notification.
 The object that was ready to be swept away can be moved, and references to it can be reset.
 You can read more about this mode in the following blog posts:

 Software-based support: (64-bit: Linux on (x86-64, POWER, IBM Z®), AIX®, and z/OS®) With software-based support, Concurrent Scavenge can be enabled without any pre-requisite hardware although the performance throughput is not as good as hardware-based support.